jogracz/pixi-slot-game/README.md

 https://jogracz-slot-game.netlify.app/

 ## created with:

 - Typescript
 - Webpack
 - Pixi.js
 - Howler.js

 ## what's implemented:

 - spinning,
 - generating random symbols on each spin,
 - winning logic,
 - losing logic,
 - basic sounds for spinning, winning, and losing,
+- removing old symbols from app tree

 ## what could be added/improved:

 - responsiveness,
 - different pay value for each symbol (pay table)
 - better game state system,
 - better animations,
- - removing old symbols from app tree
+- tests

 ## To run it locally, clone this repo and run:

 ### `npm install`

 and

 ### `npm run start`